apache/tvm/apps/microtvm/reference-vm/README.md

    tool.

 ## Versioning
 We use semantic versioning as it is recommended by [Vagrant](https://www.vagrantup.com/docs/boxes/versioning).
 We use `X.Y.Z` version where we maintain the same major version `X` it has minor changes and newer version is still compatible with older versions and we increase minor version `Y`.
 However, We increase the major version `X` when new RVM is not compatible with older onces.
-Updating Zephyr SDK is considered a major change and it requires incrementing major version `X`.
+Updates to the Zephyr SDK or Arduino board SDKs are considered major changes and require incrementing major version `X`.
+In this versioning, `Z` is barely used but we kept it since Vagrant requires this format.

 **Note**: We will release all microTVM RVM boxes under [microtvm](https://app.vagrantup.com/tlcpack/boxes/microtvm) and use box versioning in Vagrant file.
-Previous versions like `microtvm-zephyr`, `microtvm-arduino`, `microtvm-zephyr-2.5` and etc are not continued and will be removed in future.
+Previous versions like `microtvm-zephyr`, `microtvm-arduino`, `microtvm-zephyr-2.5`, etc. are deprecated and will be removed in the future.